Project Setup Commands

 |---|---|

--p, --project-name | Name for the new project |
+-p, --project-name | Name for the new project (required for a new project when using --non-interactive). |

--w, --workflow-name | Name for the new workflow |
+-w, --workflow-name | Name for the new workflow. |

 Interactive mode (recommended):